rowland007/Cyber-Playbook/docs/glossary.md

 - **Reach Back** - The amount of time that can be assessed to look back at events that influenced behaviors.
 This methodology is used to determine the history of events that led up to an intrusion.
 - **Regulatory Objectives** - Protecting and promoting the public interest.
 Supporting the constitutional principle of the rule of law.
 Improving access to justice.
 Protecting and promoting the interests of consumers (Cambridge Dictionary, 2019).
 - **Relationship**- The association of two or more entities; through this association, the business policy of the data model is expressed (Robertson & Robertson, 2013).
+- **Remote Access Server** - Devices, such as virtual private network gateways and modem servers, that facilitate connections between networks.
+- **Reporting** - The final phase of the computer and network forensic process after collection, examination, and analysis.
+Reporting involves reporting the results of the analysis.
+This may include describing the actions used; explaining how tools and procedures were selected; determining what other actions need to be performed (e.g., forensic examination of additional data sources, securing identified vulnerabilities, improving existing security controls); and providing recommendations for improvement to policies, guidelines, procedures, tools, and other aspects of the forensic process.
+The formality of the reporting step varies greatly depending on the context.
 - **Requirement** - The information needed to support a business or other activity.
 Systems analysts turn information requirements (the what and when) into functional specifications (the how) of an information system (PC Magazine, 2019).
 - **Requirements Gathering** - The process of gathering system functionality that must exist within the final product (PC Magazine, 2019).
 - **Risk** - The expectation of loss.
 Risk is a function of the probability and consequences of harm (PC Magazine, 2019).
+- **Risk Assessment** - An analysis of the potential for risk of loss or damage of organizational assets in an extreme event.
 - **Risk Assessment** - A report that shows an organization's vulnerabilities and the estimated cost of recovery in the event of damage.
 It also summarizes defensive measures and associated costs based on the amount of risk the organization is willing to accept (PC Magazine, 2019).
 - **Risk Management** - The optimal allocation of resources to arrive at a cost-effective investment in defensive measures within an organization (PC Magazine, 2019).
 - **Rogue Trader** - A stockbroker who secretly loses a large amount of their employer's money after making a bad or illegal investment (Cambridge Dictionary, 2019).